Updated: Feb 2

-It was a bright brisk morning with low laying mist across the central Scotland belt but nothing was going to stop us from visiting beautiful Loch Tay, in rural Perthshire.
+It was a bright brisk morning with low-lying mist across the central Scotland belt but nothing was going to stop us from visiting beautiful Loch Tay, in rural Perthshire.

-Famous for it's reconstructed Crannog, believed to be the style of home used by the neolithic settlers.
+Famous for its reconstructed Crannog, believed to be the style of a home used by the neolithic settlers.
 It is a sight to be seen!
 Today we were taking our first trip with Loch Tay Safaris.

 Loch Tay Safaris